Cougar Park: Danny Jones Stand

 The West Stand was renamed after Danny Jones who died during a Keighley game in London in 2015.
 The stand was renamed in his honour.
 The stand also backs onto Keighley cricket ground and is the only seated stand in the stadium.
 It houses the player changing rooms and TV gantry.

 Representative, tour and test matches

 Cougar Park has been the venue for two international matches.

-Keighley played host to various international touring teams from 1907–1952.
+Keighley played host to various international touring teams from 1907 to 1952.